akashgosavi23/Exam-Portal-Project/README.md

 -  Viewing Your Profile Details
 -  Adding a category
 -  Viewing Created category
--  Deleting a Created caegory
+-  Deleting a Created category
 -  Adding a Quiz
 -  Adding Questions to a Quiz
+-  deleted Question to a Quiz
 -  Viewing Created Quizzes
 -  Updating Quiz Information
 -  Student Profile